Tour of closed shop fronts in Clermont

 Description of the walk

-Park on Avenue Vercingétorix (there are many parking spaces, free on Sundays, along the park) then head to the north-west corner of Jardin Lecoq, at the Fontaine Desaix roundabout, at the intersection of Boulevards Lafayette and Léon Malfreyt with Avenue Vercingétorix and Rue de Ballainvillers.
+Park on Avenue Vercingétorix (there are many parking spaces, free on Sundays, along the park) then head to the north-west corner of Jardin Lecoq, the Fontaine Desaix roundabout, at the intersection of Boulevards Lafayette and Léon Malfreyt with Avenue Vercingétorix and Rue de Ballainvillers.

-(1) Go straight ahead, passing the fountain on your right and then the head of a Greek god on your left (curtain of the Rosa da Rua gallery by Apogé again), to enter Rue Blaise Pascal (no street sign at this location).
-Immediately on your left, you will see Le Baiser et l'Envol (by Squizzatti, at no. 1).
-Pass in front of the entrance to the Hôtel de Chazerat.
+(1) Go straight ahead, passing to the right of the fountain and then to the left of the Greek god's head (curtain of the Rosa da Rua gallery by Apogé again), to enter Rue Blaise Pascal (no street sign at this location).
+Immediately notice, on the left, Le baiser et l'envol (by Squizzatti, at no. 1), and walk past the entrance to the Hôtel de Chazerat.

 Turn left onto Rue Marcombes, then, facing the cathedral, turn left to go around the back and pass in front of Slobo's trompe l'oeil.
 You will arrive at Place de la Victoire and continue around the cathedral.
-On the cathedral square, turn left down Rue des Gras.
+On the cathedral forecourt, turn left down Rue des Gras.

-(2) Turn left, pass in front of a sort of "cat" belonging to the vegetarian restaurant (Bergamothé, artists: Beam and Erbra, modified since), then continue along Rue de la Boucherie.
+(2) Turn left, walk past a sort of "cat" at the vegetarian restaurant (Bergamothé, artists: Beam and Erbra, since modified), then continue along Rue de la Boucherie.
 Note the "lobster" on the left at the oyster bar, then the "farm animals" at the butcher's and finally a "parrot".
-You will arrive at Place Saint-Pierre, opposite the Marché Saint-Pierre (market halls).
+Arrive at Place Saint-Pierre, opposite the Marché Saint-Pierre (market halls).
 For a round trip, go around the market hall on the right and follow Rue Saint-Pierre to the Civette-Gaillard shop (pastel-coloured design by Ludylu).
-Return to the intersection of Rue de la Boucherie and turn right to pass immediately in front of the "crocodile à la paille" (straw crocodile).
+Return to the intersection of Rue de la Boucherie and turn right to pass immediately in front of the "crocodile with straw".

 Waypoints